The Soil, Base Layer and Living Medium of a Hot Spring

 Certain factors seem to play a decisive role in the abundance and diversity of microorganisms in the soil and thermal water of a hot spring.

-→ As we have already indicated, temperature[7] is an important factor that determines the presence of certain species of micro-organisms.
-It controls the richness and composition of bacterial communities at all taxonomic levels.
+→ As already mentioned, temperature[7] is an important factor in determining the presence of certain species of microorganisms.
+It controls the diversity and composition of bacterial communities at all taxonomic levels.

 Temperature has many effects on the physical and chemical properties of water.
 As temperature increases, certain properties of water such as viscosity, density, refractive index, pH, oxygen solubility, surface tension, etc. decrease, while certain properties such as volume and the solubility of organic and inorganic compounds in water increase.
-For example, the pH of pure water is 7 at 25°C, 7.47 at 0°C and 6.77 at 40°C. All these tiny variations affect bacterial diversity.
+For example, the pH of pure water at 25°C is 7, but it is 7.47°C at 0°C and 6.77°C at 40°C. All these tiny variations affect bacterial diversity.

-After emerging at a certain temperature, the water from a hot spring cools along the way, creating a thermal gradient at the surface of the ground.
+After emerging at a certain temperature, the water from a hot spring cools as it travels, creating a thermal gradient at the surface of the ground.

-In addition, the temperature of the water from a hot spring produces a temperature gradient across the ground, by moistening the lower layers to a certain depth.
+In addition, the temperature of the water from a hot spring creates a temperature gradient in the ground by moistening the lower layers down to a certain depth.

 The depth reached depends on the capacity of the soil to retain surface water, the nature of the soil, the flow rate, etc. Microbial diversity is therefore favoured by a wide range of underground temperatures throughout the hot spring site.

-It would also appear that temperature has an inverse influence on the degree of microbial diversity.
-The lower the temperature, the greater the species richness[7]. (as shown by our example of the Umpqua hot spring and its tiered basins in OREGON, USA).
+It also appears that temperature has an inverse effect on the level of microbial diversity.
+The lower the temperature, the greater the species richness[7]. (as shown by our example of the Umpqua hot spring and its stepped basins in Oregon, USA).

 Nutrition and diversity of soil micro-organisms

-Bacteria developing in the soil and/or in the water of the hot spring (flowing to the surface) draw their nutrients directly from the hot springs.
+Bacteria living in the soil and/or in the water of the hot spring (flowing to the surface) get their nutrients directly from this source.
 These nutrients can be amino acids, reduced chemical species, solutes, the heat of the water (which is energy), etc. Photosynthetic bacteria also use light energy to grow.
 In this case, they develop in the water flowing over the surface.

 The natural environment around a hot spring can also be a good source of carbon [15].
 A hot spring in a forest will collect a variety of organic matter (plant debris, leaves, bark, animals, insects, etc.) that will be available to the bacterial community.
 This additional carbon source improves their survival and activity and increases microbial diversity.